Search: 3010 results

 Likewise the women are to dress in suitable apparel, with modesty and self-control.
 Their adornment must not be with braided hair and gold or pearls or expensive clothing,

-A woman must learn in quietness with all submission.
+A married woman must learn in quiet and in perfect submission.

-I do not permit a woman to teach, nor have authority over a man, but she must remain silent.
+I do not permit a married woman to practice teaching or domineering over a husband; she must keep quiet.

 He must manage his own household well, keeping his children under control with all dignity [keeping them respectful and well-behaved]